SeldonIO/seldon-core/docs/source/contents/architecture/hpa-autoscaling.md

   storageUri: gs://seldon-models/testing/iris1
 ```

-Let’s scale this model when it is deployed on a server named `mlserver`, with a target average RPS per replica of 3 RPS (higher RPS would trigger scale-up, lower would trigger scale-down):
+Let’s scale this model when it is deployed on a server named `mlserver`, with a target RPS **per replica** of 3 RPS (higher RPS would trigger scale-up, lower would trigger scale-down):

 ```yaml
 apiVersion: autoscaling/v2